luckymuck/mapper/README.md

 5. **Show all region outlines** draws every country / every subdivision of visited countries as context underneath the colored regions.
 Unselected regions are shown as **lines only** (no shading).
-6. **Edit mode** (its own switch, below Layers): all countries are shown; click an unvisited country to **load its subdivisions** (a spinner appears while they load), then click a specific state/county to add it.
-Click a visited region to remove it, **right-click to edit its dates in the sidebar panel** (with Prev/Next to step through regions), **Shift-click** to multi-select for bulk date edits, **shift all dates by N days**, or set a date range for a whole country.
-Regions you add **stay visible after edit mode is turned off**.
-Analysis results are cached, so a single edit, metric change, or layer toggle doesn't re-analyze your data. **Draw trip…** lets you click points on the map to trace a route (dates auto-filled between a start/end), and **Add trip…** builds a trip from a list of places with dates spread across it — both add a trip visit so the trip counts toward time-spent.
+6. **Edit mode**: click an unvisited country to **load its subdivisions**, click a specific state/county to add it.
+Click a visited region to remove it, **right-click to edit its dates in the sidebar panel** (with Prev/Next to step through regions), **Shift-click** to multi-select for bulk date edits.
+7. **Draw trip…** lets you click points on the map to trace a route (dates auto-filled between a start/end), and **Add trip…** builds a trip from a list of places with dates spread across it — both add a trip visit so the trip counts toward time-spent.
-7. **Export…** opens a privacy dialog — choose exactly which data leaves your machine (default: visited regions + summary stats only, no raw positions).
+8. **Export…** opens a privacy dialog — choose exactly which data leaves your  machine (default: visited regions + summary stats only, no raw positions).
    Exported `.mapper.json` files can be **re-imported** to restore the saved visited set (regions become manual additions).
-8. The points stat shows **shown / total** (e.g. `1,000 / 1,794`) whenever a
+9. The points stat shows **shown / total** (e.g. `1,000 / 1,794`) whenever a
    filter (date range, day/year, or accuracy) reduces what's displayed.

 ## Supported data sources